-While tampon ads showing women wearing white frolicking in a field can be a little silly, they do have one thing right: you don’t have to change any of your day-to-day activities when you have your period, and that includes swimming.
+While tampon ads showing women wearing white frolicking in a field can be a little silly, they do have one thing right: You don’t have to change any of your day-to-day activities when you have your period, and that includes swimming.
 Swimming can be one of the best parts of summer, after all.
-You don’t have to let your period prevent you from learning how to surf or showing off your cute bikini.
+That's especially true right now, when many public spaces are still shut down and we're all looking for ways to partake in some summer fun.
+Outdoor pools and beaches may still be fair game.
+Which is why we're happy to say that you don’t have to let your period prevent you from learning how to surf or showing off your cute bikini.

 According to the CDC, about 91 million people over 16 swim in oceans, lakes, or rivers each year in the United States.
 In fact, swimming is the fourth most popular recreational sport in the U.S., following walking, exercising with equipment, and camping.
 You can bet that a lot of those 91 million people were on their periods.

 No matter if you’re in an ocean or a pool, swimming on your period is normal, hygienic, and totally safe — including from sharks.
 So take some inspiration from this synchronized team that choreographed a water ballet inspired by periods and get in the water.
 Tampon-shaped pool float not required.

 You might have heard that your period will stop in the water.
 There is some truth to this.
 It’s not magic, but physics.
 The water pressure will work against the force of gravity, counteracting your blood flow.
 "The pressure of the water can make it so the blood doesn't actually flow out of the vagina [or genitals],” as Jennifer Linhorst, MD, OB/GYN, who's based in Colorado, previously explained to Refinery29.